matters-in-media-art/mattersinmediaart.org/lending-time-based-media.md

 ### General notes

-* This section provides an opportunity to emphasise any aspect of the installation which requires special attention.
+* This section provides an opportunity to emphasize any aspect of the installation which requires special attention.
 * What details should the installation crew pay special attention to?
 * Has the work been shown in a similar environment before (hours of operation etc)?
 * What is the status of the components: